dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

 Sometimes, you will see command sections defined using <<<three chevrons>>> rather than {curly braces}.
 In that scenario, variables are referenced a little differently, using tildes (~) instead of dollar signs.
 This version can be helpful when dealing with complicated BASH commands.
+If we had chosen to write our command in the chevron syntax, it would look like this instead:

 ::